 If Mr Blackwell had complied with the orders and paid the money to Ms Scott within the requisite period, he would have been entitled to any increase in value in that period and thereafter.
 Due to Mr Blackwell’s failure to comply with the orders within the 90 day period, he was required to pay Ms Scott half of the increase in the value of the property, as well as her legal costs of the appeal.

-If you are defaulting on property orders or are in need of advice to formalise your property settlement, please contact our family law expert Courtney Barton at Barton Family Lawyers, and take advantage of our first consultation at a reduced rate of $99.
+If you are defaulting on property orders or are in need of advice to formalise your property settlement, please contact our family law expert Courtney Barton at Barton Family Lawyers, to book a reduced rate initial consultation with our family law expert, Courtney Barton.